Free Salzburg Walking Tour:

 11. Gold Lane (Goldgasse):

-About Goldgasse: Curved narrow alleyway which gains its name from the goldsmiths that once had there shops here.
-While the shops along Goldgasse are a little upscale, this will be your first look at Salzburg’s picture perfect back lanes.
-For us the highlight of the alley is the beautiful Gasthof Goldgasse Restaurant which resembles an Alpine lodge inside.
+About Goldgasse: Curved narrow Goldgasse alleyway gains its name from the goldsmiths that once had there shops here in Medieval times.
+While the shops along Goldgasse are still a little upscale today, this will be your first look at Salzburg’s picture perfect back lanes.
+For us the highlight of the alley is the beautiful Gasthof Goldgasse Restaurant (website) which resembles an Alpine lodge inside.
 The restaurant has excellent meals and is out favorite place of this free Salzburg walking tour to get traditional Austrian food.
 They have lunch specials daily ranging from 11-19€ including a meal and dessert.

 Gasthof Restaurant Hours: Daily Noon-11pm; kitchen open until 10 pm; reservations suggested during lunch and dinner.
 Gasthof Restaurant Website: Here.